DataDog/documentation/content/tagging/_index.md

 6. Tags shouldn't originate from unbounded sources, such as EPOCH timestamps or user IDs.
 These tags may impact platform performance and billing.

-## Applying Tags
+## Assigning Tags

-Tags may be added using any (or all) of the following methods:
+Tags may be assigned using any (or all) of the following methods:

 * Agent Tags (`datadog.yaml`)
 * [DogStatsD][2] Tags